 - Communicate with others and listen to others views, even when they do not always agree with your own

 - Help us develop and improve our Research Network and wider services

 - Share with researchers your experiences to enable developments in research which could benefit the brain tumour community.

 - Shape the future of brain tumour research

 We will provide you with the support that you need to take part and try to accommodate people as much as possible to ensure that we get a wide range of views in everything that we do.
 Our Support & Information Team are here to answer any questions you may have about the projects that you are asked to take part.

-To apply to be part of the Research Involvement network please complete the application form below.
+To apply to be part of the Involvement Network, with a research focus, please complete the application form below.
 Once you have submitted this form, you will be contacted by someone from the charity within three working days.